Mrs C Anderson (Head of Department)

 Pupils in Years 8, 9 and 10 are taught in mixed ability classes, corresponding to the form classes and usually the classes have the same teacher for all three years.

 Pupils in Years 11 and 12 are taught in banded classes.
-Pupils are placed in rank order on the basis of the results of the Year 10 May examination.
-The top 72 pupils [approximately] are offered the opportunity of taking both GCSE Mathematics and GCSE Further Mathematics.
-[If places in these classes are not accepted, the offer is made to those pupils next in rank order.]
-These pupils are accommodated in three equal classes of 24 pupils.
+Pupils are placed in rank order on the basis of the results of assessments during Year 10.
+The top 72 pupils (approximately) are offered the opportunity of taking both GCSE Mathematics and GCSE Further Mathematics.
+If places in these classes are not accepted, the offer is made to those pupils next in rank order.
+These pupils are accommodated in three equal classes of 24 pupils and take their GCSE Mathematics in Year 11 followed by their GCSE Further Mathematics in Year 12.

 Please refer to the Subject Choice for GCSE Information Booklet for further information on full course details and criteria for entry.

 Pupils who choose to study A level in Years 13 and 14 are divided into four classes, in each year group.
-One class works to complete A level Mathematics in year 13 and then Further Mathematics in year 14.
-Some of these candidates finish studying Mathematics when the A level course is complete.
+One of the Year 13 classes completes both AS and A2 GCE Mathematics in that year.
+The majority of these pupils then take GCE Further Mathematics in Year 14, though a few pupils (usually for careers reasons) complete the studying of Mathematics at this point.

-The other A level classes are mixed ability and are set according to the other subjects the pupils are studying.
-The majority of these students have studied Further GCSE Mathematics in year 12.
+The other three classes in each year group, study AS Mathematics in Year 13 with most then continuing to take the A2 in GCE Mathematics in Year 14.
+The A level classes are mixed ability and are set according to the other subjects the pupils are studying.
+The majority of these students have studied GCSE Further Mathematics in Year 12.
 A small number do not enjoy this background.

 Please refer to the Subject Choice for AS/A Level Information Booklet for further information on full course details and criteria for entry.